agrc/metadata-asset-tracking-tool/metadata/boundaries/inland_port_authority_hb2001.md

 ## Brief Summary

 Utah Inland Port Authority Boundary as described in House Bill 2001.
-The Utah Inland Port Authority's jurisdictional boundary as provided by UIPA.

 ## Summary

+This dataset contains polygon features for all inland ports in Utah.

 ## Description

 ### What is the dataset?

-This dataset contains digital polygon representations of all inland ports in Utah.
+This dataset contains digital polygon representations of all inland ports found in Utah.
+This dataset contains geographic boundaries only.
+All other inland port information can be found on the [Utah Inland Port Authority website](https://inlandportauthority.utah.gov/).

 ### What is the purpose of the dataset?